azureholic/CW-Repeated-Calls/evaluations/README.md

 ### General information: evaluator types

-There are three categories of ready-made evaluators.
+There multiple categories of ready-made evaluators.
 The AI-assisted quality metrics appear most promising for the repeated calls project.
 See the [API reference](https://learn.microsoft.com/en-us/python/api/azure-ai-evaluation/azure.ai.evaluation?view=azure-python) for a detailed description for each evaluator.

 1. **AI-Assisted Quality Metrics:**
    - Groundedness